enhuiz/humicroedit/README.md

 ## Dataset

-The dataset is put into the `data/` folder, you need to [download](https://www.cs.rochester.edu/u/nhossain/humicroedit/semeval-2020-task-7-data.zip) it and unzip by yourself.
+The dataset is put into the `data/` folder, you need to [download](https://www.cs.rochester.edu/u/nhossain/humicroedit/semeval-2020-task-7-data.zip) it and unzip by yourself or run `scripts/data/download.sh`.

 ```bash
 $ wget https://www.cs.rochester.edu/u/nhossain/humicroedit/semeval-2020-task-7-data.zip